SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 ***

 Twilight Sparkle wakes up with a yawn.
 She gets out of bed and stretches her legs.
-Making her way over to her mirror, she levitates up a hairbrush to brush her mane.
+Making her way over to her mirror, she levitates a hairbrush to brush her mane.

 Looking in the mirror, Twilight froze as her reflection did not greet her.
 Instead, Pinkie Pie was in her mirror, and she looks worried.

 Pinkie's reflection spoke up. *"Twilight!"*

 "Pinkie?
-What are you doing in my mirror?"
+How – what are you doing in my mirror?"
 Twilight asks.

-*"I'm not Pinkie.
-I mean I am, but not really.
+*"I'm not Pinkie… I mean I am, but not really.
 I'm her reflection, and she – we need your help!"*

-The reflection at this moment morphs from looking like her bright and cheerful, bubbly friend to what Pinkie hid from her friends.
+The reflection at this moment morphs from looking like her bright and cheerful, bubbly friend to the version of herself she hid from her friends.

 "Why do you look so bad?
 What's going on?"
 Twilight asks in a concerning voice.

 *"Pinkie has been hiding how she really is for a long time.
-I'm how she really is, I'm Pinkie Pie."*
+I'm how she really is.
+I'm Pinkie Pie."*

 "What do you mean hiding?
 How could she hide this?"
 Twilight gestures at the reflection.

-*"She forces it, she puts on a smile and forces everything because she's convinced its the only way to make everypony happy."*
+*"She forces it, she puts on a smile and forces everything because she's convinced its the only way to make everypony else happy."*

 Twilight voices drops.
 "But, what about her?
 Why isn't she happy?"